prhomhyse/devops-capstone/templates/readme.md

-This folder houses the cloudformation templates
+This folder houses the cloudformation templates.

+Some scripts like run_docker.sh were used earlier.